damiekanola/acehelp_assessment/README.md

    npm run dev or yarn dev

 The project will be running at: http://localhost:5173/ (this is the default Vite port).
+Proceed to access it in your browser

 Technologies Used